Impossible Princess: Musical styles

 "Cowboy Style" is a country number that was influenced by Celtic music and tribal percussion.
 Ian Phillips of Sputnikmusic wrote that the orchestral pop ballad "Dreams" uses a mixture of eerie-sounding strings, booming bass, and drums.
 Cinquemani described the chaotic drum and bass "Too Far" as a blend of crisp breakbeats, a Moby-style piano progression and lush strings; "Drunk" as a trance song; and "Limbo" as a hybrid between rock and techno in the style of The Chemical Brothers.
 "Jump" is a dark trip hop track, while "Say Hey" and "Breathe" are subtle electronic-infused songs.
 "Through the Years" contains muted horns, experimental vocal tracks and mournful lyrics; Cinquemani compared it to Björk's 1993 single "Venus as a Boy".

 The record's vocals feature segments of spoken word and rapping, alongside whispering and singing.
 John Mangan of Australia's The Age newspaper felt the songs were tailored-made for her voice.
-A writer from Who noted Minogue was developing her own voice on the album, saying she is "whispering breathlessly one moment, shrieking like a young Sinead O'Connor the next".
-Another writer from the same publication felt that Minogue "never sounded more human", with many songs showcase her unique phrasing.
-In the biography Kylie: Naked (2012), Nigel Goodall and Jenny Stanley-Clarke likened Minogue's vocals to those of Tori Amos, Björk, Sinead O’Connor, Kate Bush and Madonna.
+A writer from Who noted Minogue was developing her own voice on the album, saying she is "whispering breathlessly one moment, shrieking like a young Sinéad O'Connor the next".
+Another writer from the same publication felt that Minogue "never sounded more human", with many songs showcasing her unique phrasing.
+In the biography Kylie: Naked (2012), Nigel Goodall and Jenny Stanley-Clarke likened Minogue's vocals to those of Tori Amos, Björk, Sinéad O'Connor, Kate Bush and Madonna.
 Cinquemani and Dwyer also compared Minogue's seductive delivery to Madonna, and described her vocals as a "sexy [and] reliable secret weapon".
 Larry Flick of Billboard commented that Minogue had dropped the pitch-perfect vocals and let her "odd noises flow freely" on the album.